Decathlon (retailer): Sports team ownership

+Mountain biking

+In 2022, Decathlon formed Rockrider Ford Racing Team (later renamed as Decathlon Ford Racing Team) and entered the UCI Mountain Bike World Championships.

 Cycling

+In November 2023, Decathlon was announced as the co-title sponsor of the UCI WorldTeam professional cycling team AG2R La Mondiale Team in a five-year deal from 2024 onwards, renaming the team as Decathlon–AG2R La Mondiale Team.

-In July 2025, Decathlon announced it has taken full ownership of the French WorldTour professional cycling team from AG2R La Mondiale that will take effect at the end of the season.
+In July 2025, Decathlon announced it has taken full ownership of the team from AG2R La Mondiale that will take effect at the end of the season.
 With the full ownership, Decathlon aims to be the world top three team by 2028 and will increase the team budget to €40 million.
-Shortly after, Decathlon announced CMA CGM as the team's co-title sponsor in a five-year deal and will race as Decathlon–CMA CGM starting 1 January 2026.
+Shortly after, Decathlon announced CMA CGM as the team's co-title sponsor in a five-year deal and will race as Decathlon–CMA CGM Team starting 1 January 2026.

+The team announced it will launch a women's team in 2027.